mugicha101/MiniJavaCompiler/README.md

 - Level 0 - Class declarations
 - Level 1 - Class member declarations
 - Level 2+ - Local variables (each nested scope adds a level)
+#### Type Casting
+Certain base types can be cast to other types either implicitly or with explicit casts.\
+Implicit casts: char to int, int to long, char to long, and float to double.\
+Explicit casts: any other cast between char, int, long, float, and double.

 A local variable cannot shadow another local variable.
 #### Code